 If you have felt a growing sense of distrust in science, you are not alone.
 This year, the 3M State of Science Index found that people’s skepticism of science is on the rise.
 In fact, 32% of Canadian adults feel skeptical about science this year, which is up from 25% in 2018.

 We know from experience how important science is for the solutions we build.
-The fields of science, technology, education, and math (STEM) are critical for solving the problems that Canada and our customers face.
+The fields of science, technology, engineering, and math (STEM) are critical for solving the problems that Canada and our customers face.
 This skepticism of science puts our economy, our pipeline of STEM talent, and our environment at risk.

 3M State of Science Index: 3 key findings.